 The Last Dollar Princess

-Set in the last gasp of the Gilded Age as it rushes into the Edwardian Era, The Last Dollar Princess tells the story of India Elisabeth Petra De Vries Ledbetter, a girl born to great wealth who learns the importance of finding her true self no matter the cost.
+Set in the last gasp of the Gilded Age as it rushes into the Edwardian Era, The Last Dollar Princess tells the story of India Elisabeth Petra De Vries Ledbetter, a girl born to great wealth who forges her own path to become the woman she wants to be.

 Pisgah, North Carolina

-Wooden drapery rings clattering over their rods shattered the room’s quiet.
+Drapery rings clattered over their wooden rods shattering the room’s quiet.
 India didn’t move, but opening one eye to half mast, peeked toward the window.
 From beneath her lashes, she eyed the figure marching toward the bed.
 My goodness, there was such determination in every step.
 Being awakened at such an hour was ridiculous.
 No sunlight played across the oriental carpet or created rainbows in the crystal prisms hanging from the dresser lamps.
 India pulled a pillow over her head and tried to shut out the inevitable.

-“Must we go?”
+“Must we?”
 India rolled away so that her back was to Mother.
 It was all really too much to be borne.
 Why couldn’t they just let her be?
 Who was she hurting?

 “You know perfectly well why we’re going.
 Your grandmother is expecting us by the fifteenth.
 We cannot disappoint her.
 Now, get up.
 I am having your breakfast sent up on a tray.”
 Mother’s agitation cut through the bedclothes.
 Nerves generally dictated her mood and it appeared they were now ratcheted up to breaking.